4syncTeam/chat-ui-flutter/README.md

 # chat_ui

-A Flutter app to create chat design from pintrest.
+A Flutter app to create chat design from pinterest.

 ## What's the design?
 <br>